-- 3. Universal respect for, and observance of, human rights and fundamental freedoms for all without distinction as to race, sex, language, or religion. - 6.
-Article 56 requires that õAll Members pledge themselves to take joint and separate action in co-operation with the Organization for the achievement of the purposes set forth in Article 55.ö2 - 7.
-Furthermore, these articles take precedent over any other international instruments, including bilateral agreements.
+- 6. Article 56 requires that õAll Members pledge themselves to take joint and separate action in co-operation with the Organization for the achievement of the purposes set forth in Article 55.ö2 - 7.
+Furthermore, these articles take precedent over any other international instruments, including bilateral and multilateral agreements.
 Article 103 of the Charter of the United Nations states: